 Don’t worry if you’ve got one long PDF file with multiple songs within it—with forScore you can create a bookmark for each piece and it’ll appear in your library just like any other file.
 Think of it as a virtual score that has its own metadata, annotations, links, and notes, and can even be added to a setlist independently of the PDF it comes from.
 If the master file has a table of contents, you can also use that information as a starting point for creating your bookmarks.

 If you have an audio track for a particular score, track binding makes it easy to listen while you follow along, to use a backing track, or to loop a section while you practice.
 Use the metadata panel to find the right track (or tracks), and forScore’s media playback controls will automatically take care of the rest.
 Whenever you open that score, the audio track will be queued up and ready to go.
 You can also record your own practice sessions and share them with friends or review them later at full, three-quarter, or half speed.

-With over eighty updates in our first four years, it should be pretty clear that we don’t ever stop thinking about how to make forScore better.
+With over a hundred updates in our first five years, it should be pretty clear that we don’t ever stop thinking about how to make forScore better.
 It’s not always about adding features or fixing bugs, though, a huge portion of our development time is spent finding smarter, more efficient ways of doing things.
 There’s no such thing as ‘done’ for us, and since every customer gets free updates for life, you can rest assured that forScore will only get better with age.